Carbon-Twelve-C12/supernova/README.md

 - **✅ Monitoring system**: 100% complete - Metrics collection, alerting, dashboards
 - **✅ Mining**: 100% complete - Multi-threaded mining, difficulty adjustment, green incentives
 - **✅ Wallet**: 100% complete - Transaction creation/signing, HD wallet, address management
-- **🔄 Lightning Network**: 60% complete - Channel management, routing, payment processing in progress
+- **✅ Lightning Network**: 100% complete - Channel management, routing, payment processing, security features
 - **✅ API services**: 100% complete - API structure, endpoints, documentation

 A detailed roadmap with implementation priorities and timelines is available in [PROJECT_ROADMAP.md](docs/PROJECT_ROADMAP.md).
 We welcome contributions from the community to help complete these components.

-Current development is focused on completing Phase 5: Lightning Network Implementation.
-For details on the environmental features implementation, see [ENVIRONMENTAL_FEATURES.md](docs/ENVIRONMENTAL_FEATURES.md).
+Current development is focused on completing Phase 6: Production Readiness.
+For details on the Lightning Network implementation, see [LIGHTNING_NETWORK.md](docs/LIGHTNING_NETWORK.md).

 Refer to the [SuperNova Overview](SuperNova%20Overview.md) for the vision of the completed project.